lewagon/dotfiles/00-Setup/TEACHERS.md

 At the end of the lecture

 - Tell all students to start [Le Wagon's setup](https://github.com/lewagon/setup)
-- Students on Mac should click on the apple, Linux on the penguin
+- Students should click on the icon corresponding to their operating system
-- Students on Linux should gather with a dedicated teacher
-- If you struggle on Linux setup: first read [WINDOWS.md](https://github.com/lewagon/setup/blob/master/WINDOWS.md) and [UBUNTU_ISSUES.md](https://github.com/lewagon/setup/blob/master/UBUNTU_ISSUES.md).
+- If you encounter bugs, please refer to [each OS cheatsheet](https://github.com/lewagon/setup/tree/master/docs)

 ### Student validation (end of morning setup)